Yamaha TX16W

 The Yamaha TX16W is a rack-mount sampler sound module made by Yamaha.

 The TX16W has 12-bit sound with up to 50 kHz mono and 33 kHz stereo sampling.
 Its filter is digital, allowing 17 different types, with one filter/type per voice.
 On the rear along with a regular stereo output, there are 8 individual outputs.
 Samples are stored on 720kB 3.5" floppy disks.
 It shipped with 1.5MB of RAM but is expandable up to 6MB.
 The TX16W uses a Motorola 68000 processor.

 The operating system is loaded from disk.
 There is an alternate OS for the sampler called Typhoon, created by a Swedish organisation.

-A free software emulation "Cyclone" was released in 2013 by Sonic Charge (developed by Magnus Lidström, who behind the original Typhoon OS).
+A free software emulation ("Cyclone") was released in 2013 by Sonic Charge (developed by Magnus Lidström, who was behind the original Typhoon OS).